messede-degod/linux-edr-iop/Readme.md

 THCs [hackshell](https://github.com/hackerschoice/hackshell) uses IOPs from this repo and provides a easy way to check for the presense of EDRs on a given system.

+Files without absolute paths should be checked in all directories present within $PATH

 | vendor  | files  | systemd service name  |
 |---|---|---|